Below is a list of classes covered during the recruit-training program:

 E.M.S.: minimum emergency medical care performance capabilities to include infection control, CPR, bleeding control, and shock management.

 Report Writing: Focuses on proper reports for state and local levels.
-Also helps students learn how to be more effective in relaying information by means of the pen and their thoughts.
+Also helps students learn how to be more effective in relaying information using the pen and their thoughts.

 Liquified Propane Gas: Focuses on useful handling of hazardous materials incidents involving flammable gases.
 Students will learn about tank construction, properties of liquid propane gas, proper tactics for dealing with liquid propane gas, and will receive live fire training with liquid propane gas on site.
-Consists of four hours in classroom and four hours live fire training.
+Consists of four hours in the classroom and four hours of live fire training.
 Practical: Outdoor activity.
 Full gear with SCBA.
 Advancing hose lines.
-Extinguishing propane fed fires.
+Extinguishing propane-fed fires.

 Hazardous Materials Awareness & Operations: Recognition and identification of hazardous materials, labeling, placarding, scene control, and use of D.O.T.
 Response book.